openvinotoolkit/model_server/docs/ensemble_scheduler.md

 ### Other node types
 Internal pipeline nodes are created by user.
 Currently there is only one node type that a user can create:
 * DL model
     - This node contains underlying OpenVINO&trade; model and performs inference on selected target device.
 This can be defined in configuration file.
-Each model input needs to be mapped to some node's `data_item` - be it input from gRPC/REST request or another `DL model` output.
+    Each model input needs to be mapped to some node's `data_item` - input from gRPC/REST request or another `DL model` output.
     Results of this node's inference may be mapped to another node's input or `response` node meaning it will be exposed in gRPC/REST response.

 ## Example use case<a name="example"></a>